Pippa (film): Plot

 Background: On 25 March 1971, Pakistan Army soldiers entered Dhaka University and indiscriminately fired at students and staff, with the tragedy becoming known as the 1971 Dhaka University massacre.
 Pakistan's President Yahya Khan launched Operation Searchlight to crush the Bengali nationalist movement.
 Thousands were killed, and thousands of Bengali women were captured as sex slaves by the Pakistani Army.
 Millions fled across the border into India to take refuge.

 Captain Balram Singh Mehta is a young officer in the 45th Cavalry regiment, which is equipped with the PT-76 tank, nicknamed 'Pippa'.
 He has disciplinary issues and tends to often get into trouble with his senior officers.
-His elder brother is Major Ram Mehta, who is trying to instill discipline in him brother.
+His elder brother is Major Ram Mehta, who is trying to instill discipline in his brother.
 Radha Mehta is their sister, and the three of them live with their mother Maati in Delhi.

 One day, Major Ram is called to a forward area in preparation for the upcoming war.
 Captain Balram is denied from going to the front and assigned a desk job because of his indiscipline, while the rest of his regiment proceeds to the front.
 Meanwhile, Radha proves herself to be good at cryptography and is recruited into the 'Communication and Analysis Wing', a signals intelligence organisation that decodes enemy messages.

-Major Ram is ordered to covertly enter East Pakistan (Bangladesh) under a false name, to train the Mukti Bahini, and advise them in conducting operations.
-Captain Balram is ordered to work on the PT-76 tank to come up with some improvements, which he does successfully.
+Major Ram is ordered to covertly enter East Pakistan (Bangladesh) under the false name Mohammad Nadeef from Rawalpindi to train the Mukti Bahini, and advise them in conducting operations.
+Captain Balram is ordered to work on the PT-76 tank to come up with some improvements for seating four people instead of three, which he does successfully.
 While on an inspection tour, the Army Chief General Sam Manekshaw is impressed by his innovations and orders him to join his regiment on the front.